How to Increase Employee Engagement with Appreciation

-This blog is the 5th blog post in a series of posts about creating high-performance teams.
+The following blog is the 5th blog post in a series of posts about creating high-performance teams and references the 7 New Rules of Employee Engagement Wallchart.
+To view previous blogs and resources click the links below:

 This blog post pushes us over the halfway mark as we explore the 7 NEW Rules of Employee Engagement.
-To recap, we've so far discovered how to increase employee engagement by creating a company culture of engagement, how to provide employees with resources to develop their skills and advance their careers, and most recently, how communication can enhance employee engagement.
+To recap, we've so far discovered how to increase employee engagement, how to provide employees with resources to develop their skills and advance their careers, and most recently, how communication can enhance employee engagement.
 Today, we explore the benefits of appreciation as it relates to employee engagement.

 Value your employees and their ideas.
 Recognize employees for providing input and for taking initiative outside of their daily responsibilities.